crvvdev/lazy_importer_ex/README.md

 - Produces extremely small assembly.
 - Non caching functions do not leave anything in data sections.
 - Hashes are randomized for each compilation to defeat basic hash database attacks.
+- Supports Windows kernel drivers.
+- It its possible to "encrypt" the pointers that contains the procedure address.

+## limitations

+- For Windows kernel drivers it's only supported on Windows 10 because it relies on exported procedure `PsLoadedModuleList` which is not exported in earlier Windows versions.

 ## documentation

 - `LI_FN(function_pointer)  -> lazy_function`
 - `LI_FN_DEF(function_type) -> lazy_function`
 - `LI_MODULE(module_name)  -> lazy_module`
+- `LI_PTR(function_pointer)  -> cached pointer to function`

 ---